Team-Arbitrary/Team-Arbitrary.github.io/README.md

 Filenames are case-insensitive for files on the Mac and Windows default filesystems, but Linux is sensitive.
 This is just a reminder here.  ; )

-Note the address actually entered into the browser's address bar
+Note the address actually entered into the browser's address bar.

-When updating css files, you need to right-click the file list in the network tab of chrome's developer tools and select clear browser cache to clear old css files, because until cleared [or expired?]
-Chrome will not refresh css files
+When you update the CSS file, you need to right-click the file list in the network tab of Chrome's developer tools and select clear browser cache, because Chrome will not load the new CSS file until the old CSS file is cleared [or expired?].

+The MySQL database automatically converts uppercase letters in most file names to lowercase letters in case-insensitive filesystems.